kirillkovalenko/nssm/README.txt

 Thanks to Czenda Czendov for help with Visual Studio 2013 and Server 2012R2.
 Thanks to Alessandro Gherardi for reporting and draft fix of the bug whereby the second restart of the application would have a corrupted environment.
+Thanks to Hadrien Kohl for suggesting to disable the console window's menu.

 Licence
 -------